apostrophecms/docs/docs/guide/core-widgets.md

 ### Adding a placeholder video

 By default, the video widget displays a placeholder video.
 To block this behavior, set the `placeholder` option to a value of `false`.
-The default video can be changed by adding a hosted video URL as the value of the `placeholderUrl` option.
+The default video can be changed by adding a hosted video URL string as the value of the `placeholderUrl` option.

 <AposCodeBlock>